-Chris Hall, our much respected professional, has been at the Club for over 21 years and in 2017 will reach the milestone of being a PGA Professional for 38 years.
+Chris Hall, our much respected professional, has been at the Club for over 21 years and in 2019 reached the milestone of being a PGA Professional for 40 years.

 In July 2009 Chris had the honour of being chosen as a Fellow Professional by the PGA.
 This is the third highest honour in the PGA and Chris becomes only the 5th current professional in Nottinghamshire, Leicestershire, Derbyshire and Northamptonshire to receive this accolade.
 It is well deserved too.

 For those new to the Club, Chris Hall has had a very successful professional career away from being a club professional.
 Qualifying for the European PGA Cup Team in 1992 fulfilled a schoolboy dream to represent his country.
 “I finished 2nd in the British Club Pros Championship, this was when I realised my game had moved to a new level.”
 The following year he shot a 9 under par last round to become British Champion.
 “I was 6 behind going into the last round and decided to play aggressively.
 I dropped a shot at the 2nd hole then made 8 birdies and 1 eagle to win by 3.
 This was a turning point in my playing career.